Why copywriting, you ask?

 Blog Posts

 In terms of your business, a blog is a great way to keep your site worth coming back to.
-It will attract new customers, keep your old ones returning, and give you a chance to feature topics relevant to your service or product.
+You don’t just want visitors to come once and then never return again.
+Informative and well-constructed blogs will attract new customers, keep your old ones returning, and give you a chance to feature topics relevant to your service or product.